Space Shuttle thermal protection system: Reentry heating

 A closer view of the tiles under the forward fuselage and the front end of the left wing.
 The corner of the nose-gear door can be seen at the lower left.
 The dark solid black tiles are new ones which have yet to go through a reentry.
 (At top, the white object is the open left cargo bay door.)

 Reentry heating differs from the normal atmospheric heating associated with jet aircraft, and this governed TPS design and characteristics.
 The skin of high-speed jet aircraft can also become hot, but this is from frictional heating due to atmospheric friction, similar to warming one's hands by rubbing them together.
 The orbiter reentered the atmosphere as a blunt body by having a very high (40°) angle of attack, with its broad lower surface facing the direction of flight.
 Over 80% of the heating the orbiter experiences during reentry is caused by compression of the air ahead of the hypersonic vehicle, in accordance with the basic thermodynamic relation between pressure and temperature.
 A hot shock wave was created in front of the vehicle, which deflected most of the heat and prevented the orbiter's surface from directly contacting the peak heat.
 Therefore, reentry heating was largely convective heat transfer between the shock wave and the orbiter's skin through superheated plasma.
 The key to a reusable shield against this type of heating is very low-density material, similar to how a thermos bottle inhibits convective heat transfer.

 Some high-temperature metal alloys can withstand reentry heat; they simply get hot and re-radiate the absorbed heat.
 This technique, called heat sink thermal protection, was planned for the X-20 Dyna-Soar winged space vehicle.
 However, the amount of high-temperature metal required to protect a large vehicle like the Space Shuttle Orbiter would have been very heavy and entailed a severe penalty to the vehicle's performance.
 Similarly, ablative TPS would be heavy, possibly disturb vehicle aerodynamics as it burned off during reentry, and require significant maintenance to reapply after each mission.

-Unfortunately, TPS tile, which was originally specified never to take debris strikes during launch, in practice also needed to be closely inspected and repaired after each landing, due to damage potentially incurred during ascent, even before new on-orbit inspection policies were established following the loss of Space Shuttle Columbia.
-However, the average replacement rate was still low, with Discovery for example still having about 18,000 of its 24,000 tiles be the original at the end of its career.
+The TPS tile, which was originally specified never to take debris strikes during launch, in practice also needed to be closely inspected and repaired after each landing, due to damage potentially incurred during ascent, even before new on-orbit inspection policies were established following the loss of Space Shuttle Columbia.
+However, the average replacement rate was still low, with Discovery for example still having about 18,000 of its 24,000 tiles being original at the end of its career.